 19:00 Reflections and Outlook 20:00 Leave for dinner Saturday, November 2nd - Partnerships for changing economics and management education 9:00 Welcome: Introducing agenda of the day 9:15 Building partnerships for changing economics and management education

-A series of presentations will discuss key stakeholders that are pushing for maintaining status-quo or are actively pursuing a change in economic and management education.
-They will outline the stakeholders' motives, considerations and opportunities for bringing sustainability into education.
+A series of presentations will discuss key stakeholders that are actively pursuing a change in economics and management education.
+They will outline their motives, considerations and opportunities for bringing sustainability into education.

 15:00 Break 15:30 Presentations: the road to change

 oikos community will present results of their workshops.
 They will discuss their ideas of the oikos ideal curriculum and share strategies for its impementation at higher education institutions.

 16:00 Panel Discussion: the drivers of change